fangweiliang/mqttnetwiki/Server.md

             context.ApplicationMessage.Payload = Encoding.UTF8.GetBytes("The server injected payload.");
         }

+        // It is possible to disallow the sending of applications for a certain client id like this: if (context.ClientId != "Someone")
+        {
+            c.AcceptPublish = false;
+            return;
+        }
         // It is also possible to read the payload and extend it.
 For example by adding a timestamp in a JSON document.
         // This is useful when the IoT device has no own clock and the creation time of the message might be important.
     })